gmdfalk/dotfiles/README.md

     rcup -B generic -v
 ```

-A note on symlinks:
-Cygwin creates "fake" symlinks by default which Windows cannot read.
-So, if, like me, you want to be able to use the dotfiles both in Cygwin and in normal Windows applications (e.g. git/ssh/gpg configs), you have two options:
-  1) Use the `COPY_ALWAYS` option in .rcrc, for instance with the entry `COPY_ALWAYS="*"` to match every file.
-   The obvious drawback is that any changes you make will not be automatically registered with the dotfiles repository.
-It's also slower when synchronizing.
-  2) Tell Cygwin to use native NTFS symlinks.
-To do that, you'll have to `export CYGWIN="winsymlinks:native"` before running `rcup`.
-   This is the method i use but it has two caveats:
-    a) it requires administrator rights (i.e. start the Cygwin terminal emulator with "Run as administrator" and
-    b) it requires Windows Vista/2008 or later.
-Even then, native NTFS symlinks might behave strangely but this method is what works for me.

-A word on `$PATH`:
-You  might want to remove applications from `$PATH` that provide Windows versions of unix tools e.g. Git for Windows.
-The latter will autocrlf, for instance, which means trying to read these CRLF files in a unix environment like Cygwin leads to headaches unless you `dos2unix` each file.

 ### Portable installation script

 You can create a portable installation script (e.g. for machines where you don't want to or can't install rcm) like this: